Guide on applying for exemption from expenditure conditions for exploration and prospecting licences – temporary for COVID-19

-- title to the tenement is in dispute
+Title to the tenement is in dispute

-- time to purchase and erect plant and machinery
+Time to purchase and erect plant and machinery

-- tenement contains a mineral deposit which is uneconomic
+Tenement contains a mineral deposit which is uneconomic

-- tenement contains mineral ore which is required to sustain the future operations of an existing or proposed mining operation
+Tenement contains mineral ore which is required to sustain the future operations of an existing or proposed mining operation

-- mining on the tenement is prevented or restricted by political, environmental, force majeure, heritage, restrictive conditions placed on the tenement or other issues
+Mining on the tenement is prevented or restricted by political, environmental, force majeure, heritage, restrictive conditions placed on the tenement or other issues

-- aggregate exploration expenditure met for tenements in a project
+Aggregate exploration expenditure met for tenements in a project

-- any other reason which the Minister for Mines and Petroleum considers sufficient to justify an exemption.
+Any other reason which the Minister for Mines and Petroleum considers sufficient to justify an exemption.

-Please note that a detailed explanation of the department’s guidelines when assessing each of these reasons is provided in the document Policy Guidelines – Exemption from Expenditure Condition.
+Please note that a detailed explanation of the DMIR’s guidelines when assessing each of these reasons is provided in the document Policy Guidelines – Exemption from Expenditure Condition.

 Lodgement of an application for exemption

-The application will be published on the department website for the relevant objection period.
+The application will be published on the DMIRS website for the relevant objection period.
 Should no objection be lodged against the application, it will be forwarded to Perth for determination by the Minister for Mines and Petroleum.

 In the event that an objection is lodged against an application, the exemption cannot be determined until the Warden has made a recommendation to the Minister responsible for the Mining Act 1978, or, the objection has been withdrawn by the objector or dismissed by the Warden and an Order made to this effect is made by the Warden.